 “Good Reasons” are akin to a theoretical term of his; more precisely they are “free-floating rationale”, by which he means The Purpose that a functioning object serves.
 The object’s purpose is real and yet not so real at the same time!
 The purpose of a thing is expressed by the organization of its parts and it is Not one of those parts itself.
 It is “free-floating” in that sense; it is like ‘the focal point’ of the parts, as if they were ‘gazing upward at the larger system they are a part of, seeking to understand their role and the meaning of it all.’
 Gee, sounds kind of Religious already!

 Dennett contends that religion served a purpose, or at least evolved for good reasons.
-In Breaking The Spell, Religion as a Natural Phenomena, it is refreshing to find the typical dismissive ‘explanations’ of religion, dismissed as too simplistic.
-One contends religion is just a bad explanation for things that some people can’t explain in better ways (103).
-“So get to work and find some real answers,” we might say.
-Two, religion is just an attempt to make us feel better.
-“Too bad, life is tough and it ends; so suck it up and stop making up silly stories,” the realists say.
-Three, religion helped, and still helps, people work and live together; it promotes cooperation.
+In Breaking The Spell, Religion as a Natural Phenomena, it is refreshing to find the typical dismissive ‘explanations’ of religion dismissed as too simplistic.
+If one contends religion is just a bad explanation for things that some people can’t explain in better ways (103), “then get to work and find some real answers,” we might say.
+Or religion is just an attempt to make us feel better; “Too bad, life is tough and it ends; so suck it up and stop making up silly stories,” the realists say.
+Or, religion helped and still helps people work and live together; it promotes cooperation.
 The famous French sociologist, Emile Durkheim with his functionalist theories, contended this was religion’s social purpose.
 In response, it is easy to point out all the times that differing religions have fought, hated each other, and expressed their differences in conflict and not cooperation.

 So, religion is based not in our ignorance and is not primarily inaccurate explanation, and religion is not just a salve for our disappointment and fears.
 These are not good scientific explanations of religion according to Dennett.
 These are not good Evolutionary Explanations of a phenomena so prevalent, so complexly organized and so “expensive.”
 Anything that lasts that long and becomes so prominent in the population and consumes so much time and effort must have some benefit for survival for someone or something.
 There maybe some truth to these dismissive explanations but they don’t cut deep enough.
 Religion as promoting human cooperation does a little better, we shall see.

 Dennett’s theory is that the religious impulse is based in a powerful and helpful human instinct (112).
 In that sense, this instinct is accurate and efficient, even though it has been misapplied often.
 It is the instinct to regard the complex events around us as instigated by human-like agents; agents or actors somewhat like ourselves and motivated by reasons — in their heads — somewhat like ours.
 We “see” other persons in this way, of course; and also animals, but even plants to some extent.
-When we get to the cosmos at large, and ‘the storms at sea’ for example, then “we”, various humans now and in the past, were and are mistaken to regard them personally.
+When we get to the cosmos at large and ‘the storms at sea,’ for example, then “we” were and are mistaken to regard them personally.
 But Religion, in this earliest form, is “Folk Religion,” says Dennett, and it is this projection of agency, of the acts of agents, out into the world.